afnid/CoreEFI/README.md

 <h3>Simplified Decoder/Event Math</h3>

 The decoder handling is actually the most critical piece since if there is drift/error in the decoder, the accuracy in scheduling no longer matters.
-In some other implementations it appears they convert from a time basis to degrees, and appear to calculate the absolute degreees for each pulse event.
+In some other implementations it appears they convert from a time basis to degrees, and appear to calculate the absolute degrees for each pulse event.
 A large amount of effort goes into trying to calculate the current RPM.
 The events are always calculated in degrees and then converted to time at the last.

 Current RPM is something that will result in each pulse getting shorter/longer as the engine accelerates/decelerates.
 The RPM at the beginning of a cycle will be different than the RPM at the end, so if RPM is calculated only once per revolution, the error will compound until the RPM is calculated again.
 RPM exact degree calculations require division which can make these more expensive time-wise.